-In the months leading up to Election Day of each Presidential election year, the Archivist sends a letter to the Governor of each State and the Mayor of the District of Columbia referencing the States’ responsibilities regarding the Electoral College and directing them to this website.
+In the months leading up to Election Day of each Presidential election year, the Archivist sends a letter to the Executive of each State referencing the States’ responsibilities regarding the Electoral College and directing them to this website.
 OFR prepares to receive the Electoral College Certificates from the States and contacts Congressional staff to make arrangements for the delivery of the Electoral College Certificates to Congress.

 Receipt of Certificates of Ascertainment

-Certificates of Ascertainment should begin arriving at NARA and OFR within a few weeks after election day.
+Certificates of Ascertainment should begin arriving at NARA and OFR within a few weeks following election day.
 NARA's mailroom makes a record of the Certificates of Ascertainment it receives and transmits them to the OFR.
 OFR logs receipt of the Certificates of Ascertainment it receives, whether from NARA's mailroom or directly from the States, and checks them for facial sufficiency.
-If there are any problems with a Certificate of Ascertainment, OFR tells the contact person in the State about the problem.
+If there are any problems with a Certificate of Ascertainment, OFR notifies the State's point(s) of contact about the problem.
 After the Certificates of Ascertainment have been determined to be facially sufficient OFR posts them on this website.

 Receipt of Certificates of Vote

-Certificates of Vote begin arriving at NARA and OFR shortly after the Meeting of the Electors.
+Certificates of Vote begin arriving at NARA and OFR shortly after the meeting of the electors.
 NARA's mailroom makes a record of the Certificates of Vote it receives and transmits them to the OFR.
 OFR logs receipt of the Certificates of Vote it receives, whether from NARA's mailroom or directly from the States, and checks them for facial legal sufficiency.
-If there are any problems with a Certificate of Vote, OFR tells the contact person in the State about the problem.
-After the Certificates of Vote have been determined to be facially sufficient OFR posts them on its website.
+If there are any problems with a Certificate of Vote, OFR notifies the State's point(s) of contact about the problem.
+After the Certificates of Vote have been determined to be facially sufficient, OFR posts them on its website.

 Certificates of Vote Subject to the Call of the President of the Senate

-OFR holds one of the two original Certificates of Vote subject to the call of the President of the Senate in case one or more of the Certificates of Vote fail to reach the Senate on time.
-If the Archivist does not receive a Certificate of Vote from a State by a week after the meeting of the electors, OFR calls that State's contact person to make sure the Certificates of Vote were sent and asks the State to trace the package.
-If OFR does not receive any Certificates of Vote from a State by the deadline for receipt of electoral votes, OFR gets a duplicate original from the Secretary of State of the State or the Federal District judge (3 U.S.C. sections 12 and 13).
+OFR holds one of the two original Certificate of Vote pairs subject to the call of the President of the Senate in case one or more of the Certificates of Vote fail to reach the Senate on time.
+If the Archivist does not receive a Certificate of Vote from a State by a week after the meeting of the electors, OFR calls that State's point(s) of contact to make sure the Certificates of Vote were sent and asks the State to trace the package.
+If OFR does not receive any Certificates of Vote from a State by the deadline for receipt of electoral votes (the fourth Wednesday in December), OFR gets a duplicate original from the chief election officer of the State or the Federal District judge (3 U.S.C. §§ 12 and 13).